 Export your dataTable to Excel and PDF using Primefaces

-Do you need exporting your JSF dataTable to any kind of format such as Excel, PDF, CSV, XML ?
-We have updated this tutorial to Primefaces 10 to do it in a minute!
+Do you need exporting your Primefaces dataTable to any kind of format such as Excel, PDF, CSV, XML ?
+In this tutorial which uses Primefaces version 14.0.5 (October 2024) we will show how to do it step-by-step!

 In order to export your dataTable, you can use the DataExporter UICommand which is part of the Primefaces suite.
 Using it is pretty simple.
 The required libraries to run this example are: